What is the maximum interest rate for policy loans in Montana?

 Study for the Montana State Life Insurance Exam.
 Utilize comprehensive flashcards and multiple choice questions, each with hints and detailed explanations.
 Prepare effectively for your life insurance licensure exam.

-In Montana, the maximum interest rate that can be charged on policy loans is set at 6% per year.
-This regulation is designed to protect policyholders from excessively high interest rates, ensuring that loans against their life insurance policies remain affordable and manageable.
+In Montana, the maximum interest rate for policy loans is set at 6% per year.
+This rate reflects the legal framework established to ensure that policyholders are not subjected to excessively high interest rates on loans taken out against the cash value of their life insurance policies.

 Subscribe